 This is what I’m fighting for-clothing allowance, leaving care grant, birthday and Christmas allowance, WIFI and ID

-Internet access is not a luxury its essential
+Internet access is not a luxury its a essential

-- Stage 2- All young people in house projects across the country who had been paying for internet access themselves to be reimbursed £75 (equivalent of 3 months unlimited data).
-This would ensure that all young people had had equal access to internet provision and that support was transparent and fair for everyone - complete.
+- All young people in Local House Projects across the country who had been paying for internet access themselves throughout lockdown were reimbursed £75 (the equivalent of 3 months unlimited data).
+This ensured that all young people in House Projects had equal access to internet provision and that support was transparent and fair for everyone.

-- Stage 4- All young people who are members of House Projects will have WIFI for the first 12 months when they move into independent living.
+- CLNM are working towards young people who are members of House Projects having WIFI for the first 12 months when they move into interdependent living.
 In order to provide value for money, this will be done in consultation with each Local Authority dependant on local needs.
 Islington House Project provide this as their leaving care offer for all care leavers in the borough of Islington and have seen great success with the number of care leavers in education, training and employment increasing.

-- The long term goal is to ensure all care leavers across the country receive 12 months WIFI at the point they transition into independent living.
+- The long term goal is to ensure all care leavers across the country receive 12 months WIFI at the point they transition into interdependent living.
 This will form part of every local authority’s offer to care leavers and will require a change in policy.
-CLNM and NHP support the hundreds of organisations and charities working to reduce the digital divide in order to achieve this which started with CLNM Keep Care Leavers Connected campaign- working towards.
+CLNM and NHP support the hundreds of organisations and charities working to reduce the digital divide in order to achieve this which started with CLNM Keep Care Leavers Connected campaign.